How to Recover Data from NAS QNAP VSM-2000 RAID Arrays with Mechanical and Logical Failures

 To ensure optimal data retrieval and minimize the risk of drive failures, it is recommended to strike a balance between power-saving settings and the need for immediate access to data.
 It is advisable to consult the manufacturer's guidelines and best practices for configuring power-saving settings on QNAP VSM-2000 devices.

-Although NAS VSM-2000 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VSM-2000 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view